Who do you Think is Checking up on Pet Food Labels for you?

 Whom do I Trust?

 Nobody.
 You fully trust nobody with the health of your pet.
 There are simply too little control, too much corporate infiltration and the market is positively rife with bandits.

 Ideally, you’d make their raw dog food yourself.
 However, it’s not for everyone, I understand.
 Regarding pre-made raw dog food, I’ve stated before and it remains the case that I’m a Paleo Ridge fan, I make no qualms about it, largely as the CEO Tyler’s tight control on product quality.
 Coming from a human food background, I have heard nobody else talking like him.
 And I like the ethical and organic slant to it, that’s important to me.
-So I send any traffic from my raw dog food articles to them, at least until a better company pops up.

-But don’t just take my advice.
 Here are some tips for selecting a pre-made raw dog food: